-- Policy SG13 (Renewable Energy) could further be strengthened by requiring all renewable energy proposals to demonstrate a net gain in biodiversity.
-The policy could go further to suggest measures such as boundary hedge and tree planting and wildflower planting underneath and between panels on sites not proposed to be used for agriculture, subject to no adverse effects on landscape character. - Policy SG14 (Features of Local Heritage Interest) should seek to afford greater protection to the identified features of local heritage interest by setting out a presumption against the loss or harm to the heritage asset unless if it can be demonstrated that the public benefit of the development proposal significantly outweighs the harm caused.
-The policy should further require development proposals to achieve enhancements to the significance of these heritage assets including their setting. - Policy SG15 (Design) could be improved by defining the area that is considered as the 'Historic Core'.
-It is further recommended that the protection afforded to the 'Historic Core' is extended to all development in the Conservation Areas and their settings. - It is considered that the Stoke Golding NDP could be positively improved through a new policy or by revising Policy SG15 (Design) to support the protection and enhancement of heritage assets and features and their setting.
+Policy SG13 (Renewable Energy) could further be strengthened by requiring all renewable energy proposals to demonstrate a net gain in biodiversity.
+The policy could go further to suggest measures such as boundary hedge and tree planting and wildflower planting underneath and between panels on sites not proposed to be used for agriculture, subject to no adverse effects on landscape character.

+Policy SG14 (Features of Local Heritage Interest) should seek to afford greater protection to the identified features of local heritage interest by setting out a presumption against the loss or harm to the heritage asset unless if it can be demonstrated that the public benefit of the development proposal significantly outweighs the harm caused.
+The policy should further require development proposals to achieve enhancements to the significance of these heritage assets including their setting.

+Clause incorporated for new development to take opportunities to enhance heritage assets or better reveal their significance.

+Policy SG15 (Design) could be improved by defining the area that is considered as the 'Historic Core'.
+It is further recommended that the protection afforded to the 'Historic Core' is extended to all development in the Conservation Areas and their settings.

+Policy amended to change reference of 'Historic Core' to 'Stoke Golding Conservation Area'.

+It is considered that the Stoke Golding NDP could be positively improved through a new policy or by revising Policy SG15 (Design) to support the protection and enhancement of heritage assets and features and their setting.
 The policy should require development proposals within or in proximity to the Stoke Golding Conservation Area and/or the Ashby Canal Conservation Area to demonstrate how it will positively conserve and enhance the unique characteristics of its location as identified in respective Conservation Area appraisals.
-For development proposals in or within the setting of the Registered Battlefield, these should demonstrate how they would conserve and where possible enhance the significance of the designation and its setting with reference to the Bosworth Battlefield: The Way Forward report19 and any other evidence available.
+For development proposals in or within the setting of the Registered Battlefield, these should demonstrate how they would conserve and where possible enhance the significance of the designation and its setting with